tchitchek-lab/CytoCompare/README.md

 * for the `"log"` transformation, the base and the shift can be specified using the `log.base` and `log.shift` parameters.
 The 'log.shift' parameter allows the value "auto" which automatically identify the log shift avoiding to apply log transformations on negative values.

-A summary of the `CELL` object, imported by the `import.VISNE()` function, can be done using the following command:
+A summary of the `CLUSTER` object, imported by the `import.VISNE_ACCENSE()` function, can be done using the following command:

 ```r
 #print(imported.visne)